brian-silabs/soc-empty-gpd-dmp/README.md

 3. Re-wrote the architecture to enable Cryptographic calls due to RX phases

+4. Issue where Low Power is not supported, even on sample app Updated sources to Gecko SDK Suite 2.7.7 except for GPD sources

 ## Known issues :
   * The GP Sink Sends the Commissioning Repliess too late (~ 74ms)